cocoBavan/TLSphinxMac/README.md

 # TLSphinxMac
-The build script to use for mac
+This is the build script to use when Building TLSphinx framework for mac
 How to use
 01. Download PocketSphinx and SphinxBase from http://cmusphinx.sourceforge.net/wiki/download
 02. run ./autogen.sh in them